 To enhance our websites and services and develop new ones.

-For example, by tracking and monitoring your use of websites and services so we can keep improving, or by carrying out technical analysis of our websites and services so that we can optimise your user experience and provide you with more efficient tools.
+For example, by tracking and monitoring your use of websites and services so we can keep improving, or by carrying out technical analysis of our websites and services so that we can optimize your user experience and provide you with more efficient tools.

 So that we can detect and prevent any fraudulent or malicious activity, and make sure that everyone is using our websites and services fairly.